Game 3 Injury Reports For Warriors And Celtics

-On Wednesday evening, the Boston Celtics will host the Golden State Warriors for Game 3 of the NBA Finals, and for the game the two teams have announced their initial injury reports.
+On Wednesday evening, the Boston Celtics will host the Golden State Warriors for Game 3 of the NBA Finals, and for the game the two teams have updated their injury reports as of 8:30 Eastern Time.

-Robert Williams III has played in the first two games of the series, but he is listed as questionable for the Celtics.

-Meanwhile, Gary Payton II, Otto Porter Jr. and Andre Iguodala are all on the injury report as questionable once again for the Warriors.

-As for James Wiseman, the 2020 second overall pick is still ruled out.
+James Wiseman has been ruled out for the game, while Robert Williams III, Otto Porter Jr., Gary Payton and Andre Iguodala are listed as questionable.

-The series is currently tied up at 1-1 as the Celtics won the first game and the Warriors blew out the Celtics in the second game.
+The series is tied up at 1-1 going into Game 3 on Wednesday, so the winner of the game will have a 2-1 advantage heading into Game 4.

-This is the sixth time in the last eight years that the Warriors have been to the Finals, while the Celtics are in the Finals for the first time since the 2010 season.
+This is the sixth time that the Warriors have been to the Finals in the last eight seasons, but the Celtics are in the Finals for the first time since 2010.

+The Celtics won the first game by a score of 120-108, and the Warriros won the second game by a score of 107-88.

 Related stories on NBA basketball